-- Personnel, Fringe and Overtime Payroll summary reports for all positions must separate salary, fringe 8 overtime. - Professional and Contract Services invoices from other jurisdictions indicating amounts and categories claimed must separate salary, fringe & overtime. - Equipment invoices paid - Travel, Supplies (DOE) and Other ledgers listing transactions traceable to source documents
+- Personnel, Fringe and Overtime Payroll summary reports for all positions must separate salary, fringe & overtime.
+Expenditures shall be distinguishable by position, not only displayed as one sum. - Professional and Contract Services invoices or demand letters on letterhead from other jurisdictions indicating amounts and categories claimed must separate salary, fringe & overtime. - Equipment invoices paid - Travel, Supplies (DOE) and Other ledgers listing transactions traceable to source documents documentation shall be submitted to the MVCPA promptly (no later than 5 days after request), only on request.

 All other records which should be retained locally and may include time sheets (including certifications), travel records, purchase orders, procurement records, invoices, contracts, mileage records, receipts, and other documentation that verify expenditure amounts and appropriateness to the grant.
-These types of documentation shall be submitted to the MVCPA promptly, only on request.
+These types of

-5.3 Inventory Reporting
+5.3 INVENTORY REPORTING